Up to 60% off sofas & mattresses — limited‑time deals.

 • Foam: breathable, open-cell polyurethane foam

-• Cooling: breathable foam structure with cooling gel infusion
+• Cooling: breathable foam with cooling gel plus airflow through coils

 • Warranty: 15-year with registration; default 10-year